confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 To use this capability, configure Java consumer applications with the [Consumer Timestamps Interceptor](https://docs.confluent.io/current/multi-dc-replicator/replicator-failover.html#configuring-the-consumer-for-failover), which is shown in this [sample code](src/main/java/io/confluent/examples/clients/ConsumerMultiDatacenterExample.java).

 1. After starting this Docker environment (see [previous section](#start-the-services), run the consumer to connect to dc1 Kafka cluster.
-It automatically configures the consumer group id as `java-consumer-topic1` and uses the Consumer Timestamps Interceptor and Monitoring Interceptor.
+It automatically configures the consumer group ID as `java-consumer-topic1` and uses the Consumer Timestamps Interceptor and Monitoring Interceptor.

 ```bash
 mvn clean package